-Anthem Blue Cross of California is the largest subsidiary of Anthem, Inc. which is a publicly traded corporation that is headquartered in Indianapolis, Indiana.
+Anthem Blue Cross of California is a popular option for small employers.
+Blue Cross of California is for-profit company and the largest subsidiary of Anthem, Inc. which is a publicly traded corporation that is headquartered in Indianapolis, Indiana.
 Anthem, the parent company, operates in 14 different states and is the second largest health insurance company in the United States and number 29 in the Fortune 500 list of America’s largest companies.

 The most recent data available from 2015 show that Anthem Blue Cross provides medical insurance to about 18 percent of small businesses in California (Source, see page 23 of the California Health Care Almanac: California Health Insurers: Two Years After Reform, by the California Health Care Foundation.)